2008–09 Liga Indonesia Premier Division: Promotion/relegation playoff

 The promotion/relegation play-off match was held in SIliwangi Stadium, Bandung, on 30 June 2009.
 Persebaya Surabaya, the 4th-place team in the Liga Indonesia Premier Division played PSMS Medan, the 15th-place team in the Indonesia Super League.
 The winner would play in the Indonesia Super League the following season, while the loser would play in the Liga Indonesia Premier Division.

 Awards

 Top scorers

-This a list of top scorers in the 2008–09 season.
+This is a list of top scorers in the 2008–09 season.